s8508235/tui-dictionary/README.md

-Use web server first
+Use web server
 Port to windows/linux
-Implement dictionary.Interface to add dictionary Sqlite with msgpack collins, dict.org, urban as source
+Implement dictionary.Interface to add dictionary webster, collins, dict.org, urban as source
+Generate text file for quizlet